wmedrano/wmedrano.dev/content/living-programs/wills-columnar-format.md

 `decode_column` decodes data from a byte stream into a `Vec<T>`.

-TODO: Decoding should return an iterator of `(element_count, element)` to support efficient reads of run-length-encoded data.
+TODO: Decoding should return an iterator of `RleElement<T>` to support efficient reads of run-length-encoded data.

 ```rust
 pub fn decode_column<T>(r: &mut impl std::io::Read) -> Vec<T>